Yoast/developer/docs/features/indexables/functional-specification.md

 ## Altering indexables behaviuor
 Most users won't ever need to interact directly with the indexables table or logic.
 However, advanced users may wish to customize the behaviour to fit their needs.
-To enable this, we provide a range of filters:
+To enable this, we provide a range of filters to alter the default behaviour or interact with the table:

 * You can [disable the creation of new indexables](https://developer.yoast.com/customization/yoast-seo/filters/filtering-yoast-seo-indexables/).
 * You can exclude a specific _post type_ (by filtering an array of excluded types) via `wpseo_indexable_excluded_post_types`.
 * You can exclude a specific _taxonomy type_ (by filtering an array of excluded types) via `wpseo_indexable_excluded_taxonomies`.
+* You [force a (re)indexing process](https://developer.yoast.com/features/wp-cli/reindex-indexables/) via WP CLI.